Departures from April to October 2019

 The price of this holiday is per person based on two people sharing a twin room.
-Single rooms are subject to availability at a supplement of £129 per person.
-The price includes four nights with breakfast at four-star Hotel Internazionale; return flights; all taxes and charges; return transfers; guided tour of Bologna; guided tour of Parma including Cathedral entrance; visit to the Ferrari Museum in Maranello; guided tour of Ravenna including entrance to five UNESCO World Heritage Sites; tour of La Perla Parma ham with tasting; visit to Villa San Donnino local producer of Balsamic Vinegar with tasting; all touring as mentioned; services of a Riviera Tour Manager.
+Single rooms are subject to availability at the relevant supplement.
+The price includes four nights with breakfast in four-star accommodation; return flights; all taxes and charges; return transfers; entrances to Parma Cathedral, five UNESCO World Heritage Sites in Ravenna and the services of a Riviera Travel tour manager.